Ironik

 James Christian Charters (born 18 January 1988), better known as Ironik (formerly as DJ Ironik), is a British musician, DJ and rapper.
 His genre of music varies from hip hop, grime, R&B and UK garage.
 DJ Ironik was born in London.

 DJ Ironik has had three UK top 10 hits; Stay With Me charted at No. 5, Tiny Dancer (Hold Me Closer) charted at No. 3 and also I Got Soul, a charity single which reached No. 10 in the UK charts and has also had several top 5 hits in other European countries.

 Early life

-"DJ Ironik" (born James Charters) was born in North London to a Jamaican Father and a half English half Zimbabwean Mother.
+James Charters was born in North London to a Jamaican father and an English Mother of half Zimbabwean descent and some English roots.
 He decided on a career in music at an early age when doing GCSE in music.
 He first began to DJ at age 12, and started to produce at age 15.
 He started his career as a DJ working in clubs, initially in his home country, but his talent was quickly spotted and he moved around Europe.
 Every record he released charted in the Top 40 UK Charts throughout 2008–2011.